You wake up every day, get out of bed, eat breakfast.

 Then you stop for a moment and realize you’re eating a bowl of Cheerios on a 40,075 km round, spinning geoid, circling a massive fireball 109 times as big, careening through empty space at about 30 km per second.

-You’re shielded from deadly radiation by a layer of gases in the Earth’s atmosphere.
+You’re shielded from deadly solar flares by a layer of gases in the Earth’s atmosphere.
 You’re sitting on a chair, which is on a floor, which rests on a tectonic plate that slowly floats above a liquid plastic asthenosphere, drifting just slightly year after year.

 Your entire existence has hinged on the perseverance and survival of a species that has only existed for a paltry 200,000 years, which doesn’t even register as a blip compared to Earth’s 4.54 billion years, much less to the age of the universe itself at a little over 14 billion years.